siejqa/looks-like-session/README.md

 ==========================

-Bike frame identification using pictures.
+Bike frame identification using OpenCV.